OFFIS-mosaik/mosaik/docs/explanations/tiered-time.rst

 So, **tiered durations**, which is what we call the datatype of these delays, are not just a tuple of numbers representing the delay at each tier.
 They do have this, but additionally, there is an index called the **cut-off**.
+We write a tiered duration like :math:`(1, 2 | 3, 4)` with the vertical bar indicating the position of the cut-off.
 In the code, tiered durations are represented by the :class:`TieredDuration` class.

 When adding a tiered duration to something (a tiered time or another tiered duration), all the tiers before the cut-off are actually added to the corresponding tier of the something.